benduong2001/DS3_Lyft/README.md

 # DS3_Lyft
-DS3 Project Group: Lyft motion prediction project
+DS3 Project Group: Lyft motion prediction project.
+Prediction modelling and statistics for street data and car movements from Lyft's Kaggle dataset.

 Folders:
 * lyftlong - csv files for the data used in the RNN notebooks and the EDA notebooks